 Recently there have been articles and discussions about a “new” approach to safety called Human and Organizational Performance or HOP.
 It has its foundation in the work of Sidney Dekker and James Reason and focuses on the human element of safety.
 It starts with the assumption that human error is inevitable and that error is a symptom of problems within organizational systems.
 This approach proposes (among other things) using leading indicators, minimizing negative consequences and other strategies that drive underreporting of incidents and near misses, and including the people who do the work in identifying safety solutions.
 I have long been a fan of Reason and Dekker.
 Their insistence that blame and punishment are destructive in safety is very much in keeping with the proven behavioral approach to which I have dedicated my professional life.
 Furthermore, the belief on the part of Dekker, Reason and others that solutions to safety challenges can be found by understanding the organizational systems within which people work, also aligns with a behavioral approach.
 In fact, in our book Safe by Accident, Aubrey Daniels and I reference the work of Dekker and Reason and note the complementary nature of their approach.

 While I agree with the tenets of HOP, what concerns me is that there have been some supporters of HOP who bill it as anti-Behavior-Based Safety (BBS).
 This rhetoric is either a marketing ploy by consultants trying to capitalize on anti-BBS sentiment or a fundamental misunderstanding of a behavioral approach to safety.
-I may not be able to do anything about the former, but I can address the later.
+I may not be able to do anything about the former, but I can address the latter.

 Behavior-based safety, also commonly referred to as behavioral safety, is so named because it has its foundations in the science of behavior: a scientific field of study called Behavior Analysis.
 Behavior Analysis seeks to understand behavior by looking at the environmental contingencies that influence behavior, past and present.
 Said differently, behavior is understood by looking at the context within which behavior happens—in this case the workplace.
 Behavior Analysis is very much a systems approach because it is understood that the influencers of behavior (antecedents and consequences) come from not just people (e.g., managers, peers), but the physical environment (e.g., equipment, layout of workspace), and organizational processes (e.g., incentives, measurement systems).
 In short, all organizational systems have the potential to influence safe and at-risk behavior.
 Once all of the variables that influence behavior are understood, adjustments can be made to make it easier for workers to make safe choices.